hansaimlim/REMAP/matlab_codes/README.md

 #BENCHMARK CODES WRITTEN in MATLAB</br>

+## Brief usage of each matlab code</br>
+* REMAP_csv.m : Calculate True Positive Rate (TPR) at top 1% prediction for a train and test file pair.</br>
+* REMAP.m : Get the raw prediction score matrix (matrix Y) for the given dataset using the default parameters.</br>
+* REMAP_opt_p6p7.m : Get the optimal parameters (p6 and p7) based on the given 10-fold cross-validation dataset.</br>
+* REMAP_opt_rank_iter.m : Get the optimal parameters (rank and iteration) based on the given 10-fold cross-validation datsaet.</br>

 ## To test on our benchmark datasets, run REMAP_csv(train_csv, test_csv)</br>
 * The two inputs are file paths as string.
 The .csv files contain one chemical-protein pair per line "chemical_index, protein_index".</br>
 * REMAP_csv will load the matrices from .csv file, once paths are given</br>